happydave1/crypto-whitepapers/README.md

 pip install -r requirements.txt
 ```

-Should be good!
-In order to run the script, type `python main.py` in the terminal.
+Use the file `src/whitepaper-io.ipynb` to run the script which downloads the whitepapers!